-Part two focuses on the different environments you can expect to encounter and what to expect when you arrive at the terminals, on the ferry and how to get on and off the ship with your pup.
+Part two focuses on the different environments you can expect to encounter and what to expect when you arrive at the ports, on the ferry and how to get on and off the ship with your pup.

 We’ve put together a list of useful things to pack if travelling on a ferry with Fido.
 An organised approach will take the fuss out of packing and it means you’ll be on your way in no time.

-Myth-buster – You don’t need a passport to reach the Isle of Wight and neither does your dog!
+Myth-buster – you don’t need a passport to reach the Isle of Wight and neither does your dog!

 Here’s what you will need:

 Top dog-travel tip – avoid feeding your pet directly before sailing as they may become travel sick.